 Flexible Portable Benefits

-DoorDash firmly believes that all workers deserve access, choice, and security when it comes to how they want to work.
+All workers deserve access, choice, and security when it comes to how they want to work.
 While the average Dasher delivers less than 4 hours per week and the vast majority already receive benefits through other sources, like a full-time job or a spouse, we can continue to expand the safety net in ways that meet the needs of those who dash more consistently and may be missing out on important benefits.

 DDI - Portable Benefits Hero Photo collage 2025